Bass Drum Beater Sound: The Ultimate Guide

 Bass Drum Beaters for Electronic Drums

-This deserves a special section, because you can actually damage your mesh and rubber electronic drum pads with the wrong beater type.
+This deserves a special section, because you can actually damage your mesh and rubber electronic drum pads with the wrong drum beater type.

 The best bass drum beater for electronic drum pads is a plastic beater.
-In fact, Roland themselves recommend people use a plastic beater for their electronic kick drum pads.
+In fact, Roland themselves recommend people use a plastic drum beater for their electronic kick drum pads.
 Regardless of whether you’re using Roland, Yamaha, Alesis, Pintech, or any other electronic kick drum type, it’s a good idea to stick with plastic beaters.

 Avoid felt and rubber beaters for electronic drums… Mesh electronic drumheads will wear down felt beaters faster than normal, and any exposed metal from the worn-down beater can tear through the mesh.
 Felt and rubber beaters will also damage rubber kick drum pads much quicker than plastic.

-Another tip for rubber electronic bass drum pads: It’s especially important to check the beater face is aligned straight, to hit the pad as flat as possible.
+Another tip for rubber electronic bass drum pads: It’s especially important to check the drum beater face is aligned straight, to hit the pad as flat as possible.
 Hitting on an angle will damage both mesh and rubber kick drum pads.

 Plastic bass drum beaters aren’t the quietest… If you’re drumming in an apartment, even an electronic kit can be too loud with a plastic beater.
 In situations like this, you can get away with using a fluffy beater if you’re not hitting too hard.
 If noise level is important, take a look at our review of the Roland TD-17KVX, which comes with a quieter-than-usual kick drum pad.
 For more on drum noise reduction, check out our tips to reduce drum volume, including tips on how to make electronic drums quieter.

 Bass Drum Beater Tips